Pastor Muoka saved my life while in prison - Major al-Mustapha

 Al-Mustapha who was the special guest at the 17th anniversary of the church said Pastor Muoka brought the message of Christ to him when he was in prison through the pastor’s intercessory prayers for him.

-He said though he is a Muslim, hen has continued to identify with the programmes and activities of the church which were very spiritually enriching.
+He said though he is a Muslim, he has continued to identify with the programmes and activities of the church which were very spiritually enriching.

 The former CSO, who was represented at the event by the President of the Council of Bishops in Nigeria and Niger Delta Bishops and Ministers Forum, His Eminence, Archbishop Julius Ebiwe, said the prayers and messages of the Chosen pastor were so powerful and urged him not to deviate.